Pepper Keenan: Collaborations with Metallica

 Keenan plays guitar and sings a part of the second verse on Metallica's cover of the Lynyrd Skynyrd song "Tuesday's Gone".
 He also recorded a number of other songs in the same session, but this was the only one given a general release (on the album Garage Inc.), the others only being available as bootlegs.
 Keenan is good friends with lead singer and guitarist James Hetfield.
 Hetfield provided backing vocals on "Man or Ash" from Corrosion of Conformity's Wiseblood.
 Keenan auditioned for Metallica's vacant bass player position following Jason Newsted's departure from the band but lost out to former Suicidal Tendencies/Ozzy Osbourne bassist Robert Trujillo.
 Keenan's audition is shown in the Metallica documentary Metallica: Some Kind of Monster.
 In addition to his contribution to the song "Tuesday's Gone" Pepper also appeared with Metallica onstage at the Download Festival in Donington, England in 2006 along with Matt Heafy of Trivium to provide additional vocals on the song "Die, Die My Darling" (a Misfits cover).
 This song was played at the end of Metallica's headlining set.

 Personal life

 Keenan became the father of a daughter named Flannery Rose Keenan with his longtime girlfriend Anna Hrnjak on January 5, 2010.

-In an interview with Guitar.com, Keenan was asked about his thoughts on politics in which he responded "I mean, the Bible means a lot more to me than the Constitution and any fuckin' politics involved in this country or any other country."

-Keenan has been a vocal critic of Donald Trump.
-At a 2016 Corrosion of Conformity concert, Keenan dedicated the song "Vote with a Bullet" to the former US president.
+In a 2014 interview with Guitar.com, Keenan was asked about his thoughts on politics in which he responded "I mean, the Bible means a lot more to me than the Constitution and any fuckin' politics involved in this country or any other country."
+Keenan has been a critic of the Donald Trump presidency, as he noted at a 2016 concert.
+Originally disturbed by bandmate Phil Anselmo's behavior at the 2016 Dimebash, Keenan later accepted his apology in a February 4, 2016 Facebook post.

 Keenan was featured with his 1955 Chevy "Gasser" in a television episode of Big Easy Motors.